RJT1990/pyflux/docs/source/gasssm.rst

    Optional arguments include **figsize** - the dimensions of the figure to plot.

-.. py:function:: predict(h, oos_data)
+.. py:function:: predict(h)

-   Returns DataFrame of model predictions. **h** is an int of how many steps ahead to predict. **oos_data** is a DataFrame in the same format as the original DataFrame and has data for the explanatory variables to be used for prediction.
+   Returns DataFrame of model predictions. **h** is an int of how many steps ahead to predict.

 .. py:function:: predict_is(h, fit_once)